nnhs-se-projects/graduation-ticketing/README.md

 - barcode: a 12 digit random code
 - access_code: 6 random characters of letters and numbers
 - time_scanned: default null, is updated to the current timestamp when scanned
-- override_log: default empty string, a set log will be appended to the string when a ticket is overriden
+- override_log: default empty string, a set log will be appended to the string when a ticket is overridden

 Each Student has the following attributes: